helios19/nginx-librdkafka/README.md

 # nginx-librdkafka
-A full docker environment with kafka, zookeeper, nginx and schema-registry showing how to push messages to kafka using a simple curl command.
+A full docker environment with kafka, zookeeper, nginx and schema-registry showing how to push messages to kafka using a simple curl command through nginx.

 ### Step to build and run kafka and nginx updated with librdkafka